- Civil Litigation

 Ben joined the Department in 2013 and leads in the US, Latin America and the Caribbean.
 Ben studied politics and international law.
 He spent five years working as an International Policy Adviser for the Liberal Democrats in the UK Parliament and two years in Brussels as an EU Policy and Advocacy Coordinator for the conflict prevention organisation.

 Roberta joined the Department in May 2016.
 She has previously worked for almost three years as a Human Rights Officer with the Office of the UN High Commissioner for Human Rights in Uganda as a Consultant on Children’s Rights at Save the Children in Rwanda.
-Roberta is finalising her Master Degree in International Law at the School of Oriental and African Studies in London and previously graduated in Ethics and Political Philosophy at the University of Edinburgh and at the University of Bologna.
+Roberta holds a Master Degree in International Law from the School of Oriental and African Studies (SOAS) in London and previously graduated in Ethics and Political Philosophy at the University of Edinburgh and at the University of Bologna.